Flo0205/cc-homecontrol/README.md

 # cc-homecontrol

-Computercraft projects for HalbPixel All the Mods 10 project by Dominik9798, Flo0205 and polyfish0.
+Computercraft projects by Dominik9798, Flo0205 and polyfish0 for the HalbPixel Gaming Network All the Mods 10 project.

 ```